Alexander Kerfoot Game Preview: Coyotes vs. Sabres

 Kerfoot Stats vs. the Sabres

-- On the defensive side, the Sabres are allowing 93 total goals (3.3 per game) which ranks 25th in the league.
+- The Sabres are 27th in goals allowed, giving up 102 total goals (3.3 per game) in the NHL.

 |2023-2024 Season